armannorouzi/Predicting-prediction-model-performance/Code.md

 ```

 ## True validation sample performance
-When assessing the true predictive performance within the validation sample for each transfer combination, we found the mean predictive performance to be
+When assessing the true predictive performance within the validation sample for each transfer combination <!-- This is a rather roundabout way to express what you really want to say: The accuracy in each validation sample.
+I suggest that you try to cut down on the extra words and write more direct -->, we found the mean predictive performance to be
 `r dftable(1)[[2]][2]` % (95% CI `r round(cis[2],2)` to `r round(cis[2+36],2)`) within the `r strata.combinations[[1]][1]` to `r strata.combinations[[1]][2]` transfer, `r dftable(2)[[2]][2]` % (95% CI `r round(cis[2+6],2)` to `r round(cis[2+36+6],2)`) within the `r strata.combinations[[2]][1]` to `r strata.combinations[[2]][2]` transfer, `r dftable(3)[[2]][2]` % (95% CI `r round(cis[2+12],2)` to `r round(cis[2+36+12],2)`) within the `r strata.combinations[[3]][1]` to `r strata.combinations[[3]][2]` transfer, `r dftable(4)[[2]][2]` % (95% CI `r round(cis[2+18],2)` to `r round(cis[2+36+18],2)`) within the `r strata.combinations[[4]][1]` to `r strata.combinations[[4]][2]` transfer, `r dftable(5)[[2]][2]` % (95% CI `r round(cis[2+24],2)` to `r round(cis[2+36+24],2)`) within the `r strata.combinations[[5]][1]` to `r strata.combinations[[5]][2]` transfer, `r dftable(6)[[2]][2]` % (95% CI `r round(cis[2+30],2)` to `r round(cis[2+36+30],2)`) within the `r strata.combinations[[6]][1]` to `r strata.combinations[[6]][2]` transfer.
 All true validation sample performances, mean performances and CI for each transfer combination are shown in figure 2.